General and capabilities

 ® wireless infrastructure, organizations can gain insights into how people and things move throughout their physical spaces.
 With these insights, they can deliver contextual engagements that are valuable and relevant.
 Besides looking at where people go, organizations can also drive operational efficiencies by monitoring the location, movement, and utilization of assets.

-Cisco DNA Spaces can drive top- and bottom-line impact across multiple industries.
+Cisco Spaces can drive top- and bottom-line impact across multiple industries.
 For example, retail and hospitality organizations can use the engagement toolkits to increase customer visits, revenues, and satisfaction.
 Through effective asset management, healthcare or workspace customers can save time and costs, and improve their productivity.

-Q. If I want Asset Locator and I buy a Cisco DNA Spaces Act license (by the access point), how many devices (tags) am I allowed to track under that one AP license?
+Q. If I want Asset Locator and I buy a Cisco Spaces Act license (by the access point), how many devices (tags) am I allowed to track under that one AP license?

 A. You will receive unlimited tags.